-VDT3 CAD/Drafting and Design Level III (full day, B Week, full year), 4.5 credits
+VCD3 CAD/Drafting and Design Level III (full day, B Week, full year), 4.5 credits

 Program topics include developing skills in dimensioning and geometric tolerancing in the generation of detail and assembly drawings using proper drawing techniques.
+Students will learn how to create prototypes and 3d model building using various 3D printers, laser engraving machine, CNC carving machine and injection molding basics.
 Additional topics include: threads and fasteners, revolutions, developments and intersections, cams and gears, and safe use of tools and equipment.
 This is accomplished with the use of computer-aided drafting programs such as AutoCAD, Inventor, and Solidworks.
-Students will also learn the principles of three-dimensional wire frame and three-dimensional solid modeling as well as computerized sign making.
+Students will also learn the principles of threedimensional wire frame and three-dimensional solid modeling as well as computerized sign making.
 Students will utilize 3D printing (stereo lithography) and 3D modeling.
 Students will earn their Certificate in Solidworks Part 1 & 2 Software.

-VDT4 CAD/Drafting and Design Level IV (full day, A Week, full year), 4.5 credits

-Topics include advanced 3 dimensional modeling, civil drafting, and architectural design.
-Students will be required to develop a complete set of house plans using architectural drafting software.
-Students will complete plot plans and various civil and architectural models while demonstrating the safe use of tools and equipment.
+VCD4 CAD/Drafting and Design Level IV (full day, A Week, full year), 4.5 credits plot plans and various civil and architectural models while demonstrating the safe use of tools and equipment.
 All students will be required to complete a senior project and portfolio.
-Students will use AutoCAD Architecture, REVIT and SolidWorks.
+Students will use AutoCAD Architecture, REVIT, Adobe Photoshop, Illustrator, EnScape & virtual reality.
 Students will earn their Certificate in AutoDesk REVIT software.